Updated: Aug 13

 The best way to create change is to start with your thoughts.
 Thoughts have energy.
 What runs through your mind during the day has force that will either help or hinder your creating power.

 Taking a walk downstream is much easier than slogging upstream.
-Let energy in your life that flows in the direction you want to go.
+Make sure the energy you are engaging with flows in the same direction you want to go.

-Here are some things that you will want to evaluate in your life to see how their energy helps or hurts you:
+Here are some things that you will want to evaluate to see how their energy helps or hurts you.
+All these things influence your thoughts and energy that you allow in your life.

 Judgements: These are ways we label people or things as “safe” or “scary.”
 The problem is that the more you label things “scary,” the more you limit your ability to change.
 Why?
 As you continually put “scary” labels on people and things you increasingly see yourself in a dangerous world.
 This creates a lot of fear.
 Fear is constricting.
 Fear does not like change.
 Fear does not see a tomorrow that is better than today.
 So, watch your judgements.
 Start becoming the kind of person who sees more “safe” than “scary.”
 That’s the kind of person more likely to create the life they want because they aren’t constrained by fear of the world.